Extracting representations of cognition across neuroimaging studies improves brain decoding: Discussion on the model design

 \subsubsection{Effect of brain-map dimension reduction}

-In a dual perspective, we study the effect of the reduction induced by reducing the dimension of the input data with the first two linear layers.
+In a dual perspective, we study the effect of reducing the dimension of the input data with the first two linear layers.
 We set $\M = \bar \L \D$ in $\RR^{l \times p}$ to hold the task-optimized networks on each row, and compute, for all input statistical map $\x$ in $\RR^p$, the projection of $\x$ onto $\text{span}(\M)$, namely

-$\x_{\text{proj}}$ is thus a denoised, low-dimensional representation of the brain map $\x$, held in the span of the $l$ multi-study task-optimized networks held in matrix~$\M$.
-We compare different maps $\x$ to their projection $\x_{\text{proj}}$ in Figure~\ref{fig:nature_classifs_proj}.
+$\x_{\text{proj}}$ is thus a denoised, low-dimensional representation of the brain map $\x$, held in the span of the $l$ multi-study task-optimized networks contained in matrix~$\M$.
+We compare different maps $\x$ to their projection $\x_{\text{proj}}$ in \autoref{fig:nature_classifs_proj}.